kavyanjani123/sudoku-solver-/README.md

 Recursively attempt to solve the rest of the grid.
 If the grid is solved, return true.
 If placing the number leads to a conflict, remove the number and try the next one.
-If no numbers work, return false to trigger backtrackin
+If no numbers work, return false to trigger backtracking